Palm1ye/WIMM/README.md

 - **Delete Functionality:** Remove expense entries from the history.
 - **Multi-Currency Support:** Allows users to select their preferred currency for expense tracking.
 - **Localization:** Supports multiple languages for a personalized user experience.
+- _It also supports **Push Notifications** but you need to have a Developer account to use that feature.
+(Not because of me, because of Apple & Google)_

 ## Technologies Used